jasononeil/dodrugs/README.md

 DoDrugs (A macro-powered dependency injector for Haxe)
 ======================================================

-DoDrugs in a dependency injection (*get it!!*) library for Haxe.
+DoDrugs is a dependency injection (*get it!!*) library for Haxe.

-Unlike doing actual drugs, it uses macros to be safe, checking all of your dependencies at compiletime.
+Unlike doing actual drugs, it is safe, because it uses macros to check all of your dependencies at compiletime.

 ## Usage

-### Getting set up
+### Installation and boilerplate:

 Installation: